-Pro-poor public policy or practices changed
+Public policies or practices changed

 Indicator Phrasing

-Number of pro-poor public policies or practices changed
+Number of public policies or practices changed

 Indicator Phrasing